gfcapalbo/odoo-nairobi-course/docs/lesson_2-3_data.rst

            noupdate modifier
            -----------------
-           Everytime we upgrade a module , the data we make is not loaded.
-It is loaded only o
+            If the data should never be changed by the user. we can add to our <odoo> tag <odoo nopudate="1">
+            the default is noupdate=0, most data is intended to be modified after module install.